The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 πͺ Mental Contrasting

-Visualize success AND the obstacles you'll face.
+Visualize success AND the obstacles I'll face.
 This creates realistic optimism.

 WOOP Method: Wish, Outcome, Obstacle, Plan